The Role of Learning in Attacking ML-based Network Intrusion Detection: Evaluation

 \subsubsection{Learning Analysis}

-The offline training framework consists of 16 distinct NIDS environments comprising the 4 datasets and 4 victim NIDS models.
+The offline training framework consists of 16 distinct NIDS environments comprising the 4 datasets and 4 ML-based NIDS models.
 For each environment, we train an agent using 4 distinct RL algorithms.
 In the experiments, we fix the attack episode length to $T=10$.
-We measure the attack success rate (ASR) on the 10,000 test dataset samples in the white-box attack setting before and after training.
+We measure the ASR on the $\mathcal{D}_{\text{test}}$ test dataset samples before and after training.
 Each agent is trained on a single CPU with 16GB of RAM and 24GB of disk storage.
-The policy size, total training parameter size, and distribution of total training time for 500,000 RL steps are detailed in \autoref{tab:train_params}.
-We illustrate the results in two plots in \autoref{fig:learning} that show the performance across (1) NIDS models and (2) NIDS datasets.
+The policy size, total training parameter size, and distribution of total training time for 500,000 RL steps are detailed in Appendix \autoref{policy_training}.
+We illustrate the results in two plots in \autoref{fig:learning} that show the performance across (1) ML-based NIDS models and (2) NetFlow datasets.
 As an initial observation, the significant increase in attack success from before to after training demonstrates that the agent is effectively learning from the surrogate model reward feedback.

-From the NIDS model plot, XGBoost and MLP represent the most and least robust architectures with average ASRs of 16\% and 71\%, respectively.
+From the NIDS model plot, XGBoost and MLP represent the most and least robust architectures with average ASRs of 22\% and 89\%, respectively.
 The pronounced robustness of ensemble models (RF and XGBoost) compared to traditional ML architectures (LR and MLP) is a direct consequence of their non-differentiable decision boundaries.
 The smooth gradient surfaces of MLP and LR provide the agent with more informative rewards to learn from, while the surface of boosted trees creates a sparse reward space that makes RL more difficult.
 This disparity suggests that as defenders shift toward gradient-boosted trees for high-accuracy detection, they inadvertently force adversaries to adopt more sophisticated strategies to identify vulnerabilities.